-The designated university nominating official or their staff should send all of the above materials by January 16, 2024 via the Embark system.
-Instructions on how to use Embark can be referenced here https://ceipfiles.s3.amazonaws.com/pdf/junior-fellows/24-Embark%2BGuide.pdf.
+The designated university nominating official or their staff should send all of the above materials by January 15, 2025 via the Embark system.
+Instructions on how to use Embark can be referenced here https://ceipfiles.s3.amazonaws.com/pdf/junior-fellows/25-Embark%2BGuide.pdf (Embark guide)

-Questions concerning the above requirements and the James C. Gaither Junior Fellows Program should be addressed to Christopher Grider in Human Resources at (202) 939-2308 or jrfellowinfo@ceip.org.
+Questions concerning the above requirements and the James C. Gaither Junior Fellows Program should be addressed to Christopher Grider, Deputy Director of Human Resources, either at (202) 939-2308 or jrfellowinfo@ceip.org.
 Students should contact their institution's nominating official with questions.